 Business strategy right now is in a massive state of flux.
 Not only has it been impacted by the pandemic and ensuing economic crisis but also more recently by the growing global call to end racism and uplift marginalised voices in society.
 We're seeing people like Alexis Ohanian step down from the board of Reddit - a company he co-founded himself - and ask to be replaced by a qualified black professional!
 We haven't arrived at a "new normal" yet...the pot is still simmering.
 Right now most brands are not executing major strategic moves, it's more tactical...almost week to week, month to month.
-In the long term one thing is for certain, all brands are recognising the need to be conscious and accountable to their consumers.
+In the long term, one thing is for certain, all brands are recognizing the need to be conscious and accountable to their consumers.
 How that plays out in their individual strategy remains to be seen.

 Your advice to journalists who are just starting out?

 Define and continue evolving your niche.
 It's good to have a specific set of topics that you explore and achieve solid expertise in.
 Be open to your niche changing over time.
-For instance, when I started out I focused on startups and tech in the Middle East and about six months in expanded my regional focus to Asia.
-For the past two years or so I specifically focused on the interplay of business, technology and leadership in emerging markets and now post-pandemic I have turned my lens to the practice of resilience and this concept of "resonant" leadership--leadership that is truly in harmony with the environment and with its stakeholders.
+For instance, when I started out I focused on startups and tech in the Middle East and about six months expanded my regional focus to Asia.
+For the past two years or so I specifically focused on the interplay of business, technology and leadership in emerging markets, and now post-pandemic I have turned my lens to the practice of resilience and this concept of "resonant" leadership--leadership that is truly in harmony with the environment and with its stakeholders.